Integrating Signals with Cost Tracking

 If costs aren’t showing up linked to your signals:

-- Check tracing is initialized: Call
+- Check tracing is initialized:

-decorator - Verify wrapper usage: Make sure you’re using
+- Python: Make sure you’re using

-- Check enable_cost_tracing flag: Make sure it’s set to
+- Python: Make sure it’s set to

-for the signal - Verify external_agent_id: This is required when emitting signals
+- Verify external_agent_id: This is required when emitting signals

 Double-Counted Costs